Gregory-Meyer/clanker/README.md

 argument.
 If the status was provided and was nonzero, it is printed in red.
-In addition, if the current directory is a git repository according to the behavior when running `git_repository_open_ext` with `REPOSITORY_OPEN_FROM_ENV`, the current branch or checkout out commit ID will be printed.
-If there are changes that would show up in `git status`, this will be indicated with a `*`.
+In addition, if the current directory is a git repository according to the behavior when running `git_repository_open_ext` with `REPOSITORY_OPEN_FROM_ENV`, this will indicate either the current branch HEAD points to, the current tag(s) that point to the same commit HEAD does, or the short 7-digit SHA sum of the checked-out commit.
+If more than one tag points to the same commit as HEAD, they will be delimited by a '\' (backslash).

 ### `clanker-title`